-Read our round-up of the most commonly held energy myths and arm yourself with the facts before making the switch to a new gas or electricity supplier.
+Read our round-up of the most commonly held energy myths and arm yourself with the facts.

 Shopping around for a new gas and electricity provider is a great way to make sure you’re getting the best deal on your energy supply.
 But there are many misunderstandings which stop people from making the switch.